 The average cost of one bad hire is nearly $15,000, according to Career Builder.
 And the average cost of losing a good hire can cost an organization nearly $30,000.

-Companies are striving to improve their HR and recruitment processes to ensure they find the right candidates.
+Companies are striving to improve their HR efficiency and recruitment processes to ensure they find the right candidates.
 As a recruiter, how can you spot a good hire from a bad one?

 That's where pre-screening candidates comes in.
 With recruiters working remotely, you'll be sure to see an increase in pre-screening techniques and software to support shortlisting candidates.